-Employers must ensure that all chemical containers are labeled, with dangerous compounds clearly labeled to provide employees with enough notice.
-Information on the potential effects of various chemicals on those who work with them on a daily basis, as well as how to properly protect oneself, should be included in the training.
+Employers must ensure that all chemical containers are labeled, with dangerous compounds clearly labeled, to provide employees with enough notice.
+Information on the potential effects of various chemicals on those who work with them daily, as well as how to properly protect oneself, should be included in the training.

 All hazardous chemicals must be identified, and a specified line of contact must be established to show how personnel can be alerted about such hazards, which may occur in pipes or during non-routine jobs.

-There are additionally severe safety criteria that must be met on construction sites, in hospital settings, and in enclosed places such as work trenches.
+Additionally, severe safety criteria must be met on construction sites, in hospital settings, and in enclosed places such as work trenches.
 Training requirements are specific to your profession and circumstances, and any major or repeated infractions will result in an OSHA complaint and/or a fine.

 Your supervisor is required to advise you that he has medical/exposure information on you when you first start working for him and then every year after that.
 Your employer must also tell you where these records are kept and how to get them.
 If you or a delegate requests such documents, the employer has 15 business days to respond.

 Demands for Action.
-You have the right as an employee to make a formal request to your employer for the rectification of a health or safety hazard.
-You may also seek corrective action if OSHA does not clearly address the safety problem.
+You have the right as an employee to formally request your employer to rectify a health or safety hazard.
+You may also seek corrective action if OSHA does not address the safety problem clearly.
 It may, for example, violate another state or federal law or constitute careless behavior even if it isn't clearly specified as a violation somewhere.

 Staff members understandably may not want to "stick their necks out" and risk being dismissed or retaliated against, but remember that you are protected under the law from all forms of retaliation.
-Furthermore, if the situation is difficult, your health and the health of your coworkers may be compromised.
+Furthermore, if the situation is difficult, your health and coworkers' health may be compromised.
 Often, all that is required to resolve an issue is bravely seeking disciplinary action from your manager.

 Complain to the Occupational Safety and Health Administration in writing (OSHA).
-If obtaining papers and communicating with your employer about an issue to request a correction does not provide results in a fair amount of time, it may be time to seek legal help.
-You can also contact OSHA directly to register a formal complaint and/or request that the appropriate employer and/or work station be inspected.
+If obtaining papers and communicating with your employer about an issue to request a correction does not result in a fair amount of time, it may be time to seek legal help.
+You can also contact OSHA directly to register a formal complaint and/or request that the appropriate employer and/or workstation be inspected.

-Online, by phone, fax, or in writing, OSHA complaints are accepted.
-We'll help you find and understand the forms you'll need, as well as provide you instructions on how to fill them out.
+OSHA complaints are accepted online, by phone, fax, or in writing.
+We'll help you find and understand the forms you'll need and provide instructions on how to fill them out.
 If you don't want your employer to know who submitted the complaint, you can ask OSHA to keep your name confidential.

-It's usually a good idea to consult with an expert Los Angeles Labor Law Attorney to make sure your situation is one that OSHA would examine, as well as to learn what you should and shouldn't mention on the complaint forms.
-A Los Angeles Employment Lawyer can help you make your case more effective while also protecting your legal rights in the future.
+It's usually a good idea to consult with an expert California Employment Attorney to make sure your situation is one that OSHA would examine, as well as to learn what you should and shouldn't mention on the complaint forms.
+An Employment Lawyer in Los Angeles can help you make your case more effective while protecting your future legal rights.